ChrisNeedham200/loadimpact-docs/jekyll/_v3/how-to-tutorials/how-to-load-test-an-api.md

 ---
 layout: classic-docs
 title: How to Load Test an API
-description: Useable code sample to load test APIs with Load Impact.
+description: Useable code sample to load test APIs with LoadImpact.
 Simply put your endpoint in.
 This will make 25 rps per VU until the test is over.
 categories: [how-to-tutorials]
 order: 1
 redirect_from: